4.6 Settlement agreements and other awards

 Nova Scotia Home for Colored Children Class Action Settlement Agreement

 The Nova Scotia Home for Colored Children (NSHCC) Class Action Settlement Agreement is a settlement of court proceedings for the class action litigations by former residents of the NSHCC.
-The NSHCC agreement was approved by the Nova Scotia Supreme Court on July 7, 2014.
+The NSHCC Agreement was approved by the Nova Scotia Supreme Court on July 7, 2014.

-Under the terms of the settlement, former residents of NSHCC may be eligible for compensation packages ranging from $1,000 to $200,000, depending on period of residence and the severity of harm suffered.
+Under the terms of the settlement, former residents of NSHCC may be eligible for compensation packages ranging from $1,000 to $200,000, depending on the period of residence and the severity of harm suffered.

-All payments received under the NSHCC settlement agreement are exempt as income and assets.
+All payments received under the NSHCC Settlement Agreement are exempt as income and assets.

 Thalidomide Survivors Contribution Program